cubiest/bmesh-map/README.md

-# Blender Mesh to RAW file Exporter
+# Blender Mesh to heightmap Exporter

 Exports your selected object's mesh as a heightmap file in the formats
 * `.raw`